nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 3` command to delete the 3rd person in the residence regulation.
+The user executes `delete 3` command to delete the 3rd student in the residence regulation.
 The `delete` command calls `Model#saveStateResiReg()`, causing the current state of the residence regulation before the `delete 3` command executes to be saved in the `undoStatesStack` and setting `currState` to be the state of the resident regulation after command execution.

 ![UndoRedoState1](images/UndoRedoState1.png)